Note on the compactness of commutators: Introduction

-The left-hand side of \eqref{eq:Ypq=Testing} is better for proving that $b\in Y^{p,q}(\mathbb{R}^n)$ is sufficient for $[b,T]\in\mathcal{K}(L^p(\mathbb{R}^n),L^q(\mathbb{R}^n))$, whereas the right-hand side is better for the necessity direction.
-The shared dense subspace $C^{\infty}_c(\mathbb{R}^n)$ of all $Y^{p,q}(\mathbb{R}^n)$ (for $\alpha(p,q)<1$) hints of a connection between the sufficiency characterizations in the different exponent ranges on the line \eqref{eq:comm:comp}.
-We show in this article that the result in Hyt\"onen et al. \cite{HLTY2023} ($``q<p"$) follows from Uchiyama \cite{Uch1978} ($``q=p"$), which follows from Guo et al. \cite{GHWY21} ($``q>p"$).
-Both implications follow immediately from Lemma \ref{lem:extranice} below.
-In fact, we show that all three implications follow from each other through interpolation theory of compact operators, see Lemma \ref{lem:InterComp} below.
-Even with this more general machinery, Lemma \ref{lem:extranice} has independent value since it is elementary, it covers quasi-Banach range exponents $p,q\leq 1$ and after its discovery in the current article it was generalized to the context of bi-commutators recently in \cite[Theorem 4.6.]{MaOi24}.
+Theorem \ref{thm:InterComp} can be seen to be somewhat heavy and it is interesting to ask if there exists a more elementary proof of the aforementioned implications.
+Towards this goal we provide a simple ``off-diagonal to diagonal'' compactness extrapolation principle for commutators of linear operators, see Lemma \ref{lem:extranice} below, that allows us to deduce compactness in the range $``q\geq p"$ from the range $``q\leq p",$ giving, in particular, an elementary proof that the result in Hyt\"onen et al. \cite{HLTY2023} ($``q<p"$) follows from Uchiyama \cite{Uch1978} ($``q=p"$), which further follows from Guo et al. \cite{GHWY21} ($``q>p"$).
+Moreover, after the discovery of Lemma \ref{lem:extranice} in the present article it was applied in the context of bi-commutators in \cite[Theorem 4.6.]{MaOi24}.

-Since the exact choice of the function spaces and the linear operator involved is not important, we provide a generalization by fixing the underlying data as follows.
-Consider $X^{s,t},$ a given scale of function spaces, $Z \subset \cap X^{s,t}$ a common subset such that if $f\in Z,$ then $|\supp(f)|< \infty,$ and let $Y^{s,t}$ stand for the closure of $Z$ with respect to $X^{s,t}.$ \begin{lem}[Off-diagonal to diagonal compactness extrapolation principle for commutators] Fix $p,q\in (0,\infty).$ Let $T$ be a linear operator so that
+Since the exact choice of the function spaces and the linear operator involved is not important, we provide a small generalization by fixing the underlying data as follows.
+Consider $X^{s,t},$ a given scale of function spaces, $Z \subset \cap X^{s,t}$ a common subset with the property that if $f\in Z,$ then $|\supp(f)|< \infty,$ and let $Y^{s,t}$ stand for the closure of $Z$ with respect to $X^{s,t}.$ \begin{lem}[Off-diagonal to diagonal compactness extrapolation principle for commutators] Fix $p,q\in (0,\infty).$ Let $T$ be a linear operator so that

 and suppose that there exist exponents $e\in [q,\infty]$ and $u\in (0,p]$ so that